dper/kanjiforanki/README.md

 Before importing the deck into Anki, it may be necessary to tell Anki what information it should be looking for during the import.
 This is a little technical, but nothing tricky is going on, so have no fear.

-* Click on `Tools / Manage Note Types...`/
+* Click on `Tools / Manage Note Types...`.
 * Create a new note type and call it "Kanji".
 This can be done using `Add` followed by `Rename`.
 * Click on `Fields` and create the following fields in the following order.
+No other fields are desired.
+Rename or remove them as necessary.
 	* Radical
 	* Strokes
 	* Grade